italia/spid-cie-oidc-docs/docs/en/la_federazione_delle_identita.rst

  - **Dynamic**.
 The trust may be dynamically established during the first authentication request.
-   The Federation Authorities expose an endpoint that supplies signed statements about the subordinate entities.
-These statements contain the public keys of the subordinat entities and the Metadata policy.
+   The Federation Authorities expose an endpoint that supplies signed statements about the subordinate Entities.
+These statements contain the public keys of the subordinat Entities and the Metadata policy.
-   The Federation Authorities can disable an entity in the Federation at every moment, simply by stopping supplying statements about it.
+   The Federation Authorities can disable an Entity in the Federation at every moment, simply by stopping supplying statements about it.
  - **Distributed**.
 The trust is distributed among several parties.
 It is up to the verifier to decide what path to take for solving the trust (many parties and two Federation Authorities).
  - **Scalable**.
 It reduces significantly the onboarding costs, according to the delegation principle, with the institution of Intermediate Entities (SA).
  - **Transparent**.
-Any entity involved in the Federation can always build the trust independently and securely.
+Any Entity involved in the Federation can always build the trust independently and securely.
 Furthermore, the Federation composition, in all its parts, becomes navigable in real time through its API.